SURREY,...

 Most Important Things to Repair Before Selling a House

-Most Important Things to Repair Before Selling a House It is easy to miss a lot of the wear and tear that happens to your house over the years.
-But when you start thinking about selling, the state of your home becomes much clearer.
-You know that there are things that need to be fixed and cleaned up.
-However, you only have so much money and time to make repairs.
-So, what should you fix?
+It’s easy to overlook the wear and tear that happens to your house over the years, but when you start thinking about selling, the state of your home becomes much clearer.
+You know there are things that need to be fixed and cleaned up, but with limited money and time, what should you prioritize?

-Keep in mind, articles like this one are meant to provide general advice on what works for most people.
-Ideally, you will have a real estate agent you can talk to who will look at your particular home and give you targeted advice – which will get you the best results for your circumstances.
-But even if you are working with a Realtor, this information can give you a starting point on what to discuss with your agent about possible home repairs.
+Articles like this provide general advice on what works for most people.
+Ideally, you will have a real estate agent who can look at your home and give you targeted advice, but even if you are working with a Realtor, this information can help you start a conversation about possible home repairs.

-Taking care of the most important things to repair before selling a house will put more money in your pocket!
-This is one of the primary reasons real estate agent recommend taking care of certain things before you list your home.
+Taking care of the most important things to repair before selling a house can put more money in your pocket!
+This is one of the primary reasons real estate agents recommend addressing certain issues before listing your home.

 Repairs Worth Making Before You Sell